SoftUni-Internal/interactive-content/EN/07-Test-Driven-Development/01-Test-Driven-Development.md

 What fails us, in this case, is ourselves.

-When we write tests for a code that we wrote, we may unconsciously write them so they pass, ignoring some edge cases which may break our code.
+When we write tests for a code that we wrote, we may unconsciously write them so they pass, ignoring some edge cases which may brake our code.

 That is where the **Test-Driven-Approach** comes in place.